loopstudio/loop-studio-guides/javascript/README.md

     }
     ```

-  - Ternaries should not be nested and generally be single line expressions.
+  - Ternaries should not be nested and generally be single line expressions. eslint: [`no-nested-ternary`](https://eslint.org/docs/rules/no-nested-ternary.html)

     ```javascript
     // bad